Zendro-dev/Zendro-dev.github.io/GraphQL_intro.md

 In the example of the image above, we can see that the first type is `cities`.
 Types can contain elements or arguments, which are specified inside parentheses `()`.
 Some of these may be required arguments (marked with `!`), such as `pagination`.

+You can extend the bottom panel ("Query variables") to filter

 ## Writing queries

 The [GraphQL documentation](https://graphql.org/learn/) includes plenty of resources to learn how to build queries and make the most out of the power of GraphQL.
 Below we provide just a short summary, after which we recommend you to explore the [GraphQL documentation](https://graphql.org/learn/) to learn more.
 Feel free to try your queries in our [Zendro Dummy API](https://zendro.conabio.gob.mx/dummy_api) we set up for tests.